ariadna-aldeguer/AldeguerAriadna_LogIn/README.md

 ## Code structure

-- AndroidManifest: Describes essential information for Android building.
+- `AndroidManifest:` Describes essential information for Android building.
-- Res: Includes the resources that Android Application uses:
+- `Res:` Includes the resources that Android Application uses:
-    - Drawable: Includes the icons in the application.
+    - `Drawable:` Includes the icons in the application.
-    - Layout: The archive 'Activity_Main' has the design of the Login Screen.
+    - `Layout:` The archive 'Activity_Main' has the design of the Login Screen.
-    - Values: Contains the archive 'Color' with the primary colors of the app.
+    - `Values:` Contains the archive 'Color' with the primary colors of the app.

-- The applications has a runnable APK: 'app-debug'
+- The applications has a **runnable APK**: 'app-debug'